Jackiebeaugard/spring-angular/README.md

     - From our P12 Week 1 Spring MVC assignment: https://github.com/spring-guides/gs-validating-form-input
 ### API: Application Programming Interface
   - What is an API?
-    - An API provides a set of exposed end
+    - An API provides a set of "exposed" end points that allow software programs to interact with each other
     - https://www.howtogeek.com/343877/what-is-an-api/
     - In English, please: https://www.freecodecamp.org/news/what-is-an-api-in-english-please-b880a3214a82/
   - What is REST?